 Get A New Fishing Rod.

 To change the rod tips on your ocean fishing gear, go to your local sporting goods store and purchase new rod tips.
-Make sure the replacement guides seem to be the same length as the guides you’re replacing.
+Make sure the replacement guides are the same length as the guides you’re replacing.

 Remove The Glue

-When it comes to selecting the correct fishing rod supports, the first step is to remove the glue and bond attaching the old Guide to the pole, then bend some of it, and it will come out.
+When selecting the correct fishing rod supports, the first step is to remove the glue and bond, attach the old Guide to the pole, bend some of it, and it will come out.

 After that, we’ll need to perform a little more trimming, then massage it with tiny moisture, dries, and afterward wipe it down with alcohol, and it’ll be prepared to reassemble.